szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Calling a Function

 If you were to run the code above, you would see that nothing happens.
 This is because we have not __called__ the function yet.
 To call a function, we simply use the function name followed by parentheses.
-The parentheses contain the values that will be passed into the function.
+The parentheses contain the values that will be passed into the function as parameters.
 Let's try calling the `add()` function with two number values:

 ```JavaScript
 function add(num1, num2) {